Why Your Product Marketing Should Be Boots on the Ground (And Out of the Clouds)

 I see a lot of, "XX Company- We're changing the way you do business."
-Or here's another one, "XX Company aims to change the way the world things about sales."
+Or here's another one, "XX Company aims to change the way the world thinks about sales."
 How about this- “The platform revolutionizing HR.”

 But what do you do?